 Don’t let the cold keep you from Central Park this winter!
-With fun, year-round destinations like the Carousel and the Swedish Cottage—and snowy activities like sledding and ice-skating—there is so much to see and do this season.
+With fun, year-round destinations like the Carousel and the Swedish Cottage—and snowy activities like sledding, ice skating, and wildlife watching—there is so much to see and do this season.
 Stumped about how to spend a winter day in the Park?
 We’ve got you covered.

 1. Go cross country skiing or snowshoeing.
 Visitors can cross country ski or snowshoe through Central Park’s wide-open meadows or along the bridle path, which we leave snow-covered in the winter to protect its soft surface.